sowoibu/sowoibu.github.io/_posts/2024-03-28-Trust-region-policy-optimization.md

 $$ g \,=\, \nabla_\theta(L_{\theta_{old}})|_{\theta=\theta_{old}} $$
 then $$L_{\theta_{old}}(\theta) \approx g(\theta-\theta_{old})$$

-Then the search direction is $$s = A^{-1}g\,$$ and the step size should be the maximum value that satisfies the KL-divergence constraint.
+Then the search direction is $$s = A^{-1}g\,$$ and the step size should be the maximum value that satisfies the KL-divergence constraint and improves surrogate objective function.

-Measuring fisher information matrix and Calculating inverse of it is not easy.
+Measuring fisher information matrix and Calculating its inverse is not easy.
 Thus Trust Region Policy Optimization is known to be computationally expensive.